Glenn-S/CPSC233_Project/README.md

 To move around in the game you use WASD.

+To use an attack in the battles highlight it with WASD and then press ENTER.

 ********************************************************************************

 This game has been written to be of the mindset of a child's imagination.
 As